Need money for college? Here you will find all the answers on how to apply for FAFSA.

 You may also like: Need money for college?
 Take a look at our Scholarships page.

 Typically, students are able to complete their FAFSA application beginning in January of each year.
 However, this year, applications were available three months prior.
-Yes, this means that applications were available in October and many have already submitted for their financial aid.
+If you are attending school after July 1st, 2019, you can submit your FAFSA beginning on October 1st, 2018.

-Beginning with the 2017–18 FAFSA, students are required to report income information from an earlier tax year.
-For example, on the 2017–18 FAFSA, students (and parents, as appropriate) must report their 2015 income information, rather than their 2016 income information.
+Students are now required to report income information from an earlier tax year.
+For example, on the 2018–19 FAFSA, students (and parents, as appropriate) must report their 2017 income information, rather than their 2018 income information.

 How to Apply:

 – Social Security Number or Alien Registration Number (if you are not a U.S. citizen)

 – Recent Federal Income Tax Returns, W-2s and other records of money earned

 – Bank statements and records of investments (if applicable)